 Little kids, big adventures

 Indoor and outdoors activities keep the young ones happy year-round.
-From the numerous local parks and the water slides at Totally Fun to indoor rock climbing in Albury, laser tag, mini golf and paintball, there's no end of fun to be had for little kids and big kids alike.
-And the annual Wodonga's Children Fair in October is not to be missed.
+From the numerous local parks and the water slides at Totally Fun to indoor rock climbing, laser tag, mini golf and paintball, there's no end of fun to be had for little kids and big kids alike.
+And the annual Wodonga Children's Fair in October is not to be missed.